mysociety/theyworkforyou/README.md

 ## Code formatting

-`script/lint` will run php-cs-fixer for php files.
+`script/lint` will run linters for PHP (php-cs-fixer), Python (ruff), and Perl (perlcritic).
+PHP and Python issues are auto-fixed where possible.

 ## Testing